How is ADHD Diagnosed?

 Teacher attitude and practice is just one of many non-biological factors that have been shown to effect rates of ADHD diagnosis and medication use.
 Variations in both parent and clinician attitudes and practice have a strong impact on a child’s chances of being diagnosed and ‘medicated’ (or 'drugged' depending on your perspective).
 Arguably a diagnosis of ADHD says more about the adults in a child’s life (parents, teachers and doctors) than it does about the child.

-Many other factors including gender (with boys 3x more likely to be diagnosed as girls), ethnicity of students and teachers, divorce, low maternal education, lone parenthood and the receipt of social welfare, sexual abuse, sleep deprivation, perinatal issues, artificial food additives, mobile phone use, postcode and regulatory capture, have all been associated with an increased risk of an ADHD diagnosis.
+Many other factors including gender (with boys 3x more likely to be diagnosed as girls), ethnicity of students and teachers, divorce, low maternal education, lone parenthood and the receipt of social welfare, sexual abuse, sleep deprivation, perinatal issues, artificial food additives, mobile phone use, postcode and regulatory capture (drug company influence), have all been associated with an increased risk of an ADHD diagnosis.
+Despite this, and the absence of any supporting evidence, it is widely assumed that a child with ADHD has a neurodevelopmental disorder caused by faulty brain chemistry and function.

 Linda J. Graham, ‘Drugs, labels and (p)ill-fitting boxes: ADHD and children who are hard to teach’, in Discourse: Studies in the Cultural Politics of Education, Vol. 29, No. 1, March 2008, p.
 94. https://www.researchgate.net/publication/249914240_Drugs_labels_and_pill-fitting_boxes_ADHD_and_children_who_are_hard_to_teach